lunixbochs/microlathe/README.md

 Usage
 ---------

-First, install Redis and Python requirements.
+First, install Redis via your system's package manager (or source, if you roll like that).

+Then the Python requirements:

     pip install -r requirements.txt